The medicines used to prevent a stroke are called anticoagulants. These help to stop blood clots forming in your blood vessels.

 - Diabetes (1 point).

 - Past history of a Stroke or transient ischaemic attack (2 points).

 - Vascular disease - for example, peripheral arterial disease, angina or previous heart attack (1 point).

 - Sex category (ie female sex scores 1 point and male scores 0).

 Another risk score called the HAS-BLED score is used to estimate the risk of major bleeding when you are taking a medicine to reduce the risk of stroke if you have AF.
-This helps to decide whether or not the benefits of taking one of the medicines (see below) outweigh the risks.
+This helps to decide whether or not steps should be taken to reduce your risk of bleeding if you take anticoagulation.

 Which medicines help to reduce the risk of stroke?